 The only question is: how?

 How do you create a comprehensive annual marketing report, and what needs to go into it?
-Let’s look at the reasons to create your next marketing report, what it needs to include, and tips for making your report as clear as possible:
+Let’s look at the reasons to create your next marketing report, what it needs to include, and tips for making your report as clear as possible.
+No matter if you’re a CMO or a marketing manager, these guidelines will give you all the info you need.

 Defining success.
 Getting clear about your desired outcomes is vital because it not only helps define the parameters for success but makes it more likely to achieve them.
 According to a marketing statistics report by CoSchedule, “Goal-setting marketers are 376% more likely to report success.”